OpenRCT2/OpenMusic/replacements/README.md

 For unfinished works:
 - A folder called `WIP`
 - Stems in WAV format of each instrument.
 Put these in the `WIP` folder.
-- An `object.json` file following the format of `object.json` found on the root of `\replacements\`
-Replace the following:
-`<style>` with the name of the style.
-`<Full Name>` with your full name, add multiple if more people.
-`<Artist Name - Song Name>` with the artist name and songname seperated by a dash.
-Name the song name ID if it doesn't have a name yet.
+- A file called `unfinished.txt` which contains the following information: Full Name, Artist Name, Song name (ID if it has no name yet.),
 - (Optional) A project file.
-(Please provide what DAW and what VST plugins were used to create this project file in a text document named `unfinished.txt`)
+(Please provide what DAW and what VST plugins were used to create this project file in `unfinished.txt`)

 -----------------------